hammerheim-game/hammerheim-rules/5-warbands.md

 Beastmasters are very spiteful masters.
 Profile M WS BS S T W I A Ld
 5 4 4 3 3 1 6 1 8
-Weapons/Armour: A Beastmaster may be armed with weapons and armour chosen from the Dark Elf Equipment list.
+Weapons/Armor: A Beastmaster may be armed with weapons and armor chosen from the Dark Elf Equipment list.
 Skills: The Beastmaster may choose from Combat & Speed when he gains a new skill.
 In addition, the Beastmaster may